Quantum pumping induced by disorder in one dimension: The 1D topological phase

 \section{The 1D topological phase}

 Our starting point is the 1D non-interacting tight-binding model,\cite {guo1,guo2,guo3}

-where $\sigma _{x}$, $\sigma _{z}$ are Pauli matrices, $I$ the imaginary unit and $\Psi _{i}=(c_{i},d_{i })^{T}$ with $c_{i }$($ d_{i }$) electron annihilating operator at the site $\mathbf{r} _{i} $.
-The first two terms represent the differences of the on-site potentials and the hopping amplitudes between the s-orbit and d-orbit electrons, and the third term is due to the spin-orbit coupling.
+where $\sigma _{x}$, $\sigma _{z}$ are Pauli matrices; $I$ the imaginary unit and $\Psi _{i}=(c_{i},d_{i })^{T}$ with $c_{i }$($ d_{i }$) electron annihilating operator at the site $\mathbf{r} _{i} $.
+The first term is the on-site potential, which has different signs for the s-orbit and d-orbit.
+The second term is the hopping amplitudes among the s-orbits or d-orbits, which are also differed by a sign.
+The third term is the hopping amplitudes between the s-orbit and d-orbit electrons, which is due to the spin-orbit coupling.
 In the following of the paper we take $B$ positive and set $A=1$ as the energy scale.

-In momentum space Eq.(\ref{eq1}) becomes $H_{0}=\sum_{k}\Psi _{k}^{\dagger }\mathcal{H}(k)\Psi _{k}$ with $\Psi _{k}=(c_{k },c_{k })^{T}$ the Fourier partner of $\Psi _{i}$ and
+In momentum space Eq.(\ref{eq1}) becomes $H_{0}=\sum_{k}\Psi _{k}^{\dagger }\mathcal{H}(k)\Psi _{k}$ with $\Psi _{k}=(c_{k },d_{k })^{T}$ the Fourier partner of $\Psi _{i}$ and

 The spectrum of $\mathcal{H}(k)$ consists of two bands,

 At half-filling, the system can be a non-trivial insulator with edge modes for $-4B<M<0$ and a trivial insulator for $M>0$ or $M<-4B$.
 The topological property of the system can be understood in terms of Berry phase in $k$ space, which is $\gamma =\oint \mathcal{A}(k)dk$ with the Berry connection $\mathcal{A}(k)=i\langle u_{k}|\frac{d}{dk}|u_{k}\rangle $ and $ |u_{k}\rangle $ the occupied Bloch state\cite{berry}.
 In the Hamiltonian Eq.(\ref{eq1}) only two of three Pauli matrices are used and the left one $\sigma_y$ automatically becomes the symmetry protecting the topological phase: ${\cal H}(k)=-\sigma_y {\cal H}(k) \sigma_y$.
 So the Berry phase $\gamma $ mod $2\pi $ can have two values: $\pi$ for the topological phase and $0$ for the trivial phase.